Learn more about the Indigenous Studies Working Group, its aims, and its members. We welcome new members from any and all backgrounds.

 Pope Francis’s reconciliation project for Canada’s First Nations was launched with an apology denouncing “catastrophic” residential schools.
 Some claimed too little too late, while others wept.

 Reparations for the “stolen generations” of schoolchildren taken from their families in Australia were announced.
 Australia’s National Anthem was edited to become more inclusive.
-Aboriginal history is reflected in the obituaries of activist Rosalie Kunoth-Monks and singer Archie Roach.
+Aboriginal history is reflected in the lives of activist Rosalie Kunoth-Monks and singer Archie Roach.

 Cultural Survival’s 2022 panel “Securing Indigenous Rights in the Green Economyis available on youtube.
 See also their “call to action” for 2022, and their coverage of COP 27.